 Host and joiners both use this state, after either StateSessionCreated or StateLocalizationComplete.
 Displays a GUI with a dynamic list of current players (both host and joiners).
 Next to each player is an indicator showing whether or not they are localized and ready to start the game.
 GUI has a Start button to enter the game.
 If the player is the Host, and the only player in the player list, the next state is StateSoloConfirm.
 Otherwise, the next state is StateCountdown.

 Displays a 3-second animated countdown before the match begins.
-Used by multiple demos including SnowballToss and SnowballFight.
+Used by multiple scenes including SnowballToss and SnowballFight.

 The main game State in SnowballFight, in which the player throws snowballs at enemy fireflies and other players.